nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 ### The Shared Vow

-Every Epistolary campaign has a **Shared Vow** — a significant goal that multiple characters across multiple locations are working toward.
+Every Epistolary campaign has a **Shared Vow**, a significant goal that multiple characters across multiple locations are working toward.
 This vow responds to **The Trouble**, a threat or situation affecting the entire region.

-The Shared Vow exists to connect many independent stories together — it is not the only thing you should pursue.
+The Shared Vow exists to connect many independent stories together, it is not the only thing you should pursue.
 You are encouraged to swear personal vows and chase them alongside the shared one.
 Your character's own goals, relationships, and adventures are the heart of your game.
 The Shared Vow is the thread that weaves everyone's stories into something larger.

 The Shared Vow is owned by the Organizer, who tracks progress based on player letters.
 You can't edit the vow file directly (The Foundry prevents that), but your letters drive its progress.